Endgegner/RimWorld-Mod-Rottweiler/README.md

 # RimWorld-Mod-Rottweiler
-The Rottweiler King - A lost dog for RimWorld
+The Rottweiler - A lost dog for RimWorld

 Made for King